Emotional manipulation is a type of psychological warfare using subtle, often covert tactics to control or exploit your emotions.

 - Triangulation, a subset of jealousy to make you fear a specific “competitor”

 - False financial distress.
-If they’re the breadwinners, they may pretend that their job is at risk or that their business is in dire straits.
-This way they make you feel bad for your expenditures, or cut and control your spending
+If they’re the breadwinners, they may pretend that their job is at risk.
+Good excuse to also control your spending

 - Overwhelming displays of emotions (read on)

-While they make you fearful, they present themselves as the ones who can protect you.
+Some emotional manipulators first make you fearful, then present themselves as rescuers.
 That way, you also become more emotionally dependent on them.

 Also see “games men play“.